ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 element.

 Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
-Some of these local trust anchors are privacy-sensitive: that is, they leak information about the specific computer or user.
+A local trust anchors is potentially privacy-sensitive since it may carry information about the specific computer or user.
 If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD submit it as an `x509\_chain`